 Dr. Bell has delivered lectures and participated in symposia on American art at the Clark Art Institute; the Thomas Cole National Historic Site; the Museum of Fine Arts, Houston; the Museo di Santa Giulia, Brescia; the Musée des Maîtres et Artisans du Québec, the American Academy in Rome, the Museo Correr, and other locations.
 She has recently chaired sessions and presented her work at the annual conferences of the College Art Association, Association of Historians of American Art, and the Nineteenth Century Studies Association.
 As part of her research on transnationalism in Italo-American relations, she is working on a critical study and exhibition entitled “Transnational Expatriates: Coleman, Vedder, and the Aesthetic Movement in Gilded Age Italy.”

-In addition to Directing the College Honors Program and advising students on External Student Scholarships, Dr. Bell teaches a wide range of courses at MMC, including those in the Writing Program (WRIT 101, WRIT 102, WRIT 201), both sections of the Western Art Survey, and seminars in Ancient & Classical Art, Medieval Art, and American Art.
+Dr. Bell teaches a wide range of courses at Marymount Manhattan College, including those in the Writing Program (WRIT 101, WRIT 102, WRIT 201), both sections of the Western Art Survey, and seminars in Ancient & Classical Art, Medieval Art, and American Art.
 She also teaches the Senior Art History Seminar, the capstone course for the Art History major.
 In the field of American Studies, she created and teaches an interdisciplinary course entitled “The Body in American Culture: Pre-Colonial Period to the Gilded Age,” which identifies, explores, and debates various ways in which the American “body” was constructed by political, sociological, religious, scientific, and artistic forces.
-In 2012, she received Marymount Manhattan’s Teaching Excellence Award.
+In 2012, she received Marymount Manhattan’s Teaching Excellence Award, granted to a faculty member “whose work both in and outside of the classroom stimulates intellectual curiosity and encourages independent and informed thinking.”

 Director, College Honors Program